-In 2018.
-LPC piloted a lead tackle buyback program in partnership with the New Hampshire Department of Fish and Game at two tackle shops in the state.
-The program was very successful, collecting over 4700 individual pieces of lead tackle- any one of which could have killed a loon.
-In 2019, we have expanded the program to 8 tackle shops, including Squam Boat Livery.
+In 2018, LPC piloted a lead tackle buyback program in partnership with the New Hampshire Department of Fish and Game at two tackle shops in the state.
+In 2019, we expanded the program to 8 tackle shops, including Squam Boat Livery.
+Rockywold-Deephaven Camps and Squam Lakes Association also served as lead tackle collection points.
+To date, the lead tackle buyback program has removed over 15,000 pieces of lead tackle as a potential threat to loons and other wildlife.
 For more information on the program, please visit www.loonsafe.org.

-- 2) Increasing reproductive success: - Management: LPC is continuing intensive management on Squam Lake to increase the reproductive success of loons, including the provision of artificial nesting rafts where appropriate, roping and signing loon nesting areas, and the placement of "Caution: Loon Chick" signs to alert boaters to the presence of loon chicks. - Investigating causes of nest failures: Cameras placed at loon nests help us understand the causes of nest failures.
-Evidence from nest cameras has resulted in enhanced management activities to protect loons from human disturbance in the pre-nesting stage. - Outreach: Educating the public about the needs of loons and the importance of maintaining a respectful distance forms an important part of LPC's outreach activities.
-LPC has dramatically increased its outreach to the Squam Lake community and visitors through weekly presentations at the Rockywold-Deephaven Camps (RDC) on Squam Lake and twice-weekly loon cruises on the lake in partnership with the Squam Lakes Natural Science Center.
+2) Increasing reproductive success:

+- Management: LPC is continuing intensive management on Squam Lake to increase the reproductive success of loons, including the provision of artificial nesting rafts where appropriate, roping and signing loon nesting areas, and the placement of "Caution: Loon Chick" signs to alert boaters to the presence of loon chicks. - Investigating causes of nest failures: Cameras placed at loon nests help us understand the causes of nest failures.
+Evidence from nest cameras has resulted in enhanced management activities to protect loons from human disturbance in the pre-nesting stage.

+• Outreach: Educating the public about the needs of loons and the importance of maintaining a respectful distance forms an important part of LPC's outreach activities.
+The Squam Lake Loon Initiative has resulted in a dramatically increased outreach to the Squam Lake community and visitors through weekly presentations at the Rockywold-Deephaven Camps (RDC) on Squam Lake and twice-weekly loon cruises on the lake in partnership with the Squam Lakes Natural Science Center.
 In addition to these regular talks, LPC gives other presentations in the Squam area, including annual presentations at the Holderness Central School's environmental education week and programs at the Squam Lakes Association.
-These outreach opportunities resulted in 38 presentations in and around the Squam Lake area in 2018.
-Additionally, LPC's Squam Lake Project Biologist, Tiffany Grade, was invited to speak at the Linnaean Society of New York in April 2019 on the work of the Squam Lake Loon Initiative (Figure 11). - Loon Chick Watch: LPC collaborated with the Squam Lakes Association on the sixth year of the Loon Chick Watch program on Squam to protect loon chicks from boat disturbances and collisions.
+These outreach opportunities resulted in 43 presentations in and around the Squam Lake area in 2019.
+Additionally, LPC's Squam Lakes Biologist, Tiffany Grade, was invited to speak at the Linnaean Society of New York in April 2019 on the work of the Squam Lake Loon Initiative (Figure 9).